Multicultural Association of Pre-medical Students (MAPS)

 If you are a Non-Kentucky Resident, then click here to view the application

 All Kentucky minority students taking the MCAT and/or applying to the School of Medicine are contacted individually, advised and counseled by staff, and provided supplemental information regarding admission and financial aid.
 Participants in the high school and college program activities are periodically surveyed to determine their current career interests.

-The entire staff of the Office for Minority & Rural Affairs is involved in applicant development.
+The entire staff of the Office of Diversity and Inclusion is involved in applicant development.
 Students encountered at various points along the pathway are advised and assisted with choice of courses, preparation of personal statement, development of mentoring relationships, appropriate volunteer and shadowing activities, and preparation for the standardized test.